Dildo Size Guide - How to Get the Right Length and Width: A Visual Guide

 4. DILDO GIRTH

-Dildo girth is a measure of the circumference of the dildo.
-The girth is directly related to the width: the wider the dildo, the greater the circumference (remember Grade 8 math?)
+Girth refers to the circumference or the distance around the dildo.
+It’s directly related to width: the wider the dildo, the larger the girth.